markus-wa/demoinfocs-golang/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/markus-wa/demoinfocs-golang/tags).
 There is one caveat however: Beta features - which are marked as such via comments and in release notes - may change in minor releases.

-## Projects Using demoinfocs-golang
+## Services, Projects & Companies Using demoinfocs-golang

-- [noesis.gg](https://www.noesis.gg/) - A suite of explorative tools to help you analyze and improve your CS:GO performance
+- [noesis.gg](https://www.noesis.gg/) - A suite of explorative tools to help you analyze and improve your CS2 performance
 - [esportal.com](https://esportal.com/) - An alternative Matchmaking service that aims to provide a friendly environment free from trolls and misbehaving individuals
+- [pglesports.com](https://www.pglesports.com/) - Premier eSports tournaments and circuits for massive audiences
+- [hltv.org](https://www.hltv.org/) - Leading Counter-Strike site featuring news, demos, pictures, statistics, on-site coverage and more
+- [refrag.gg](https://refrag.gg/) - The world's premier CS2 training tool
 - [esportslab.gg](https://esportslab.gg/) - Building ML/AI tools for professional esports players
-- [scope.gg](https://scope.gg/) - Analytical and advisory service for advanced CS:GO players
+- [scope.gg](https://scope.gg/) - Analytical and advisory service for advanced CS2 players
-- [PureSkill.gg](https://pureskill.gg/) - An automated coach to help you get better at CS:GO.
+- [PureSkill.gg](https://pureskill.gg/) - An automated coach to help you get better at CS2
+- [cs2lens.com](https://www.cs2lens.com/) - Professional CS2 demo replayer and analysis tool
+- [awpy](https://github.com/pnxenopoulos/awpy) - A wrapper for the Golang parser in Python

+### CS:GO projects (may no longer work with CS2)

 - [cs-demo-minifier](https://github.com/markus-wa/cs-demo-minifier) - Converts demos to JSON, MessagePack and more
 - [csgo_spray_pattern_plotter](https://github.com/o40/csgo_spray_pattern_plotter) - A tool to extract and plot spray patterns from CS:GO replays
 - [CS:GO Player Skill Prediction](https://drive.google.com/file/d/1JXIB57BA2XBTYVLSy6Xg_5nfL6dWyDmG/view) - Machine learning master thesis by [@quancore](https://github.com/quancore) about predicting player performance
 - [csgoverview](https://github.com/Linus4/csgoverview) - A 2D demo replay tool for CS:GO
 - [csgo-coach-bug-detector](https://github.com/softarn/csgo-coach-bug-detector) - Detects the abuse of an exploit used by some team coaches in professional matches
 - [megaclan3000](https://github.com/megaclan3000/megaclan3000) - A CS:GO stats page for clans with recent matches and player statistics
-- [awpy](https://github.com/pnxenopoulos/awpy) - A wrapper for the Golang parser in Python

 If your project is using this library feel free to submit a PR or send a message via [Discord](https://discord.gg/eTVBgKeHnh) to be included in the list.